-- i.
-Direct payment to NADECOR made in 2009; - ii. \$3,000,000 was paid in 2010, pursuant to the first Amendment to the MOU.
-The remaining \$100,000 was paid in June 2012; - iii.
-Direct project expenditures made during 2011 by the Company pursuant to the Preferred Shares Investment Agreement.
+- Direct payment to NADECOR made in 2009; - ii. \$3,000,000 was paid in 2010, pursuant to the first Amendment to the MOU.
+The remaining \$100,000 was paid in 2012; - iii.
+Direct project expenditures made during 2011 by the Company pursuant to the Preferred Shares Investment Agreement ("PSIA").
 The full amount has been expended; - iv.
-Direct project expenditures after the fulfillment of the \$30 million required to be expended under the PSIA; the full amount has been expended as was approved by NADECOR in August 2012; - v.
+Direct project expenditures after the fulfillment of the \$30 million required to be expended under the PSIA; the full amount has been expended; - v.
 The timing of direct payments to NADECOR is contingent on events contemplated in the MOU.
-During the third quarter of 2011, \$981,000 was paid, \$250,000 was paid during the first quarter of 2013, and the balance is expected to be paid during 2013; and - vi.
+During 2011, \$981,000 was paid, \$250,000 was paid during 2013, and the balance is expected to be paid during 2014 if the PFA described elsewhere in this document is not completed; and - vi.
 Total capital expenditures based on planned mine throughput.
 The minimum commitment is \$32,000,000, and is subject to adjustment depending on the planned throughput of the mine.
 PFS results indicate throughput would increase the Company's CapEx commitment should the terms of the PFA not be completed.